simongreenblatt/simongreenblatt.github.io/content/post/about/index.md

 ![Climb](climb.jpg)
 I like to climb volcanos!

 I have experience with software development, computer architecture, and distributed systems, as well as mathematical and applied cryptography.
-My main areas of interest are **Cryptography** and **Computer Security** in the context of protecting networks, devices, and data.
-My goal is to specialize in threat modeling and the management of IT systems in order to solve complex, real-world security problems.
+My main areas of interest are **Computer Security** and **Cryptography** in order to protect networks, devices, and data.
+My goal is to specialize in threat modeling and the management of IT systems to solve complex, real-world security problems.

 #### Education